robertmartin8/PyPortfolioOpt/docs/FAQ.rst

 Unfortunately, cardinality constraints are not convex, making them difficult to implement.

-However, we can treat it as a mixed-integer program and solve (provided you have access to a solver). or small problems with less than 1000 variables and constraints, you can use the community version of CPLEX:
+However, we can treat it as a mixed-integer program and solve (provided you have access to a solver). for small problems with less than 1000 variables and constraints, you can use the community version of CPLEX:
 ``pip install cplex``.
 In the below example, we limit the portfolio to at most 10 assets::

     ef = EfficientFrontier(mu, S, solver=cp.CPLEX)